-NOTE; The percentages listed in Table 2 represent the mass percent of the materials in the product that require RSL Screening or a GreenScreen assessment.
-The check marks indicate 100% of the product inventory must be screened or assessed.
+Note: The percentage or check mark shown in Table 2 represents the mass percent of the materials in the product that require RSL screening, List Translator screening, or GreenScreen assessment.
+The check mark means 100%.

 6.1 Screening against Restricted Substances List (RSL)